 The weekend is my time for baking and treating myself and the family to something extra special in the sweets department.
-Since I was torn between something with peanut butter and chocolate that day, I thought to pull out my recipe for my peanut butter-chocolate bars as a worthy choice.
+Since I was torn between something with peanut butter and chocolate that day, I thought to pull out my recipe for my peanut butter chocolate chip cookie bars as a worthy choice.
 Let me warn you first, but this is a bar with just enough luscious peanut butter to give moistness without a heavy peanut influence.
-Instead, these peanut butter-chocolate bars have a subtle peanut butter taste in this soft chewy bar cookie with a yummy overload of chocolate chips.
+Instead, these peanut butter chocolate bars have a subtle peanut butter taste in this soft chewy bar cookie with a yummy overload of chocolate chips.

 If you intend to use a margarine, be careful to read your label.
 There are varieties that are spreads, which are not appropriate for baking.
 The reason your baking efforts will fail using a spread is because it contains more water.
 Trust me on this.
 I found out the hard way.
 Look for a fat content of at least 80% on the package to make sure it is fit for baking.

 Another thing that I want to mention is about incorporating the chocolate chips.
 You can add the chips directly with the peanut butter, oats and other ingredients when combining or save for topping over the batter in the greased pan and pressing in.
-Saving the chips for last gives me more control of where they land instead of clumping in sections as they do from a random mix when putting the recipe together.
+Saving the chips for last gives me more control of where they land instead of clumping in sections as they do from a random mix when putting the recipe for my peanut butter chocolate chip cookie bars together.

 If you love peanut butter as much as we do, then I hope you also try my luscious peanut butter bars.